mit-enclaves/argos-monitor/readme.md

 to build and run the x86_64 version.
 The risc-v version can be built from any platform.

-### Justfiles
+### rustup,  cargo, and just

+Do not use the Ubuntu/debian distribution of `rustup` (from apt-get and/or snap) as this can cause a compilation problem with `rust-src`.

+Instead, follow the instructions in `https://www.rust-lang.org/tools/install`

+Check that `which rustc` and `which cargo` both point to `$HOME/.cargo/bin`

 This project uses _justfiles_ as a command line runner (think makefiles but without the build-system bits).

-To get started [install just](https://github.com/casey/just#packages), you can also build it from source if you have rust installed with `cargo install just`.
+To install `just` from sources: `cargo install just`.

 To list available commands, run `just help`.

+To get started with this project, run `just setup`.

+Later, just is used during development.
 For instance, the monitor can be built with `just build`.

-To get started with this project, run `just setup`.

 ### Linux Images